castle-engine/castle-engine/doc/README_about_index_xml_files.txt

   Between 0 and 1, default value 0.5 means "middle of the screen".
   Should be synchronized with loading_bg image, to look right.

-- See TLevelAvailable properties documentation if in doubt.
+- See TLevelInfo properties documentation if in doubt.